7 French Bulldog Training Mistakes (2026 Proven Fixes)

-Below you’ll find the exact mistakes I see daily in posts, DMs, and paid consults.
-Each mistake comes with a **same-day fix** that you can deploy before bedtime tonight.
+Below you’ll find the exact mistakes I see daily in paid consults with clients from San Francisco to New York.
+Each mistake comes with a same-day fix you can deploy before bedtime tonight.
 No fluff, no overpriced gadgets—just results.

-- The barking chain (trigger → reward) is largely powered by accidental eye contact.
+• ⚡ The barking chain (trigger → reward) is powered by accidental eye contact.
 Break it with the Pretend-You’re-Dead Rule.

 You think you’re ignoring the jumping.
 What you’re actually doing is delivering the world’s most attention-rich payoff—elbow pushes, verbal scolding, even eye contact—every single time those paws hit your thighs.
 To a Frenchie, attention is fungible; positive vs. negative doesn’t compute.
 The fix?

-- The instant all four paws touch the floor, blurt “Yes!”, drop a pea-sized chunk of turkey, and walk away.
+• The instant all four paws touch the floor, blurt “Yes!”, drop a pea-sized chunk of turkey (think Boiled Chicken Breast or Freeze-Dried Liver), and walk away.

-Saying “sit-sit-SIT” is an open invitation to what we call **learned irrelevance**: the dog figures the cue begins on the final syllable.
+Saying “sit-sit-SIT” is an open invitation to learned irrelevance: the dog figures the cue begins on the final syllable.
 Instead, follow the One-Cue Rule:

 Most people ride the “continuous reward” train until the dog weighs 32 lbs and suddenly couldn’t care less about kibble.
 The escape route is the Variable Ratio Gateway—we’ll ease your Frenchie off treats the Hormozi way: